mlibrary/about-publishing/src/content/stories/digital-infrastructure-makes-scholarship-durable-for-generations.md

     [CLOCKSS](https://clockss.org/), provides a sustainable dark archive to ensure the long-term survival of Web-based scholarly content.
-related_stories: [""]
+related_stories:
-path: /stories-of-impact/digital-infrastructure
-type: story
+  - ''
 books:
   - ''
+type: story
 ---
 It sometimes feels like you’ll always be able to retrieve electronic files or data.
 Until you can’t.